 I can’t believe the Magnolia Journal has been around for one year!
 It seems like just yesterday we were sitting around a table dreaming of what we wanted this magazine to be and I am so thankful for what has evolved over the first year.
 Thank you so much for all the support!
 Snag a copy of the gratitude issue on newsstands starting today! #magnoliajournal

 Remember magazines?
-Online articles are great, but nothing beats the feel of opening your mailbox to discover a new magazine nestled among the piles of bills.
+Online articles are great, but nothing beats the feeling of opening your mailbox to discover a new magazine nestled among the piles of bills.

 The Magnolia Journal is a quarterly lifestyle publication that’s meant to inspire your life and home with each new season.
 So even though you won’t be watching Chip and Joanna on television anymore, you can still follow along with what they’re doing via the glossy pages of their magazine.